level12/keg-app-cookiecutter/readme.rst

 Icons
 =====

-Webgrid, by default, use Font-Awesome 4.X for fonts.
-Those fonts require custom fonts that you must include in the `static/fonts/..` directory.
+Webgrid, by default, use Font-Awesome 5 Free for fonts.
+The font is loaded by the template from the Font-Awesome server.
 We do not ship those files with this repo for licensing reasons.

 Development
 ===========

-* Dependencies: managed with pipenv
+* Dependencies: managed with pip-tools
 * Readme preview: `restview readme.rst`

 In order to QA the output of this project, I run the cookiecutter and apply it to